Egg Donation Programme

 Sperm Donation Programme

-Forty per cent of women of infertile couples are unable to conceive because of abnormality or absence of sperm in their partner’s ejaculate.
+Forty per cent of women of infertile couples are unable to conceive because of an abnormality or absence of sperm in their partner’s ejaculate.
 Artificial insemination using donor semen is the only method of treatment available to these couples who wish to have a family.
 In many centres, the limiting factor is the availability of suitable donors and therefore most clinics are grateful for offers from men wishing to be semen donor.

 All potential semen donors who intend to begin the process of donation must first meet certain eligibility criteria as described in the UK guidelines for the medical and laboratory screening of sperm, egg and embryo donors (2008) and the HFEA code of practice.